Gas or electric? That question comes up a lot in our line of work—and the answer (like many others) is that it depends on your needs.

 Comparing the most-used kitchen appliances

-Ranges: Gas is superior
+Ranges: Gas is a favorite

-Part of the benefits of gas range cooktops is the ability for the heat to climb up the sides of the pan, while electric ovens only heat the bottom of the pan where it makes direct contact with the stove.In a commercial kitchen where speed for throughput is everything, a stove that heats the whole pan is superior.
+When comparing gas vs. electric ranges, gas range cooktops are known for heat climbing up the sides of the pan, while electric ranges only heat the bottom of the pan where it makes direct contact with the stove.
+In a commercial kitchen where speed for throughput is everything, a stove that heats the whole pan is superior.

 Ovens: Electric, sometimes